kevcen/visuAlgorithm/README.md

 # visuAlgorithm
 A* algorithm visualiser

-## Installation

-Simply clone the project
+## How to use the project

-## Usage

-Run the project using
+Clone the project and then run the command

 `./gradlew run`